Asset Forfeiture in Drug Cases | “Civil” and Criminal

 Minnesota Statutes Section 609.5311 is the forfeiture statute for “controlled substances.”
 It provides a broad authority to the Government (police) to seize private property “associated” with a “controlled substances offense,” with listed limitations on that authority.

 Minnesota Statutes Section 609.5313 is the Judicial Forfeiture statute.
 It states the procedure where the Government sues the Private Property with notice to its Owner.
 Under Judicial forfeiture, the Government does not get the Private Property unless it can first win a trial against the Owner who contests it.
-(Traditionally, due process of law requires a pre-deprivation hearing by a neutral and detached magistrate.)
+(Traditionally, due process of law required a pre-deprivation hearing by a neutral and detached magistrate.)

 Minnesota Statutes Section 609.5314 is the Administrative Forfeiture statute for “controlled substance” cases.
 The “associated property” as loosely defined there, seized by the Government, can be legally kept by the Government unless the Owner initiates a legal challenge “EXACTLY AS PRESCRIBED IN MINNESOTA STATUTES SECTION 609.5314, SUBDIVISION 3, YOU LOSE …” This must be done “Within 60 days following service of a notice of seizure and intent to forfeiture under this section…”